baremetalC/stm32l476rg/README.md

 - An interrupt is sent out at each overflow of the counter of tim6 to toggle the led

+## blinky_usart.c

+- Here the usart is used to communicate with the host device
+- The user can input on to turn on the light and of to turn of the light
+- Tera term as terminal and baud rate 115200 -> SystemClock/115200

 Note: uint8_t is used from stdint which is unsigned char.
 I noticed it has not been added as the header file.
 It is because I am using Keil5 and it does it by default.